leandrodeleite/engineering/Modular-Infrastructure/Key features.md

 ---
-Ownership, Value ownership
+Ownership system, Value ownership
 | [mojo/manual/values](https://docs.modular.com/mojo/manual/values/)

-Mojo's ownership system ensures that
+Ensures that only one variable "owns"
-only one variable "owns" a specific value at a given time
+a specific value at a given time
 — such that Mojo can safely deallocate the value
 when the owner's lifetime ends
 — while still allowing you to share references to the value.

-This provides safety from errors
+*This provides safety from errors
 such as use-after-free, double-free, and memory leaks
-without the overhead cost of a garbage collector.
+without the overhead cost of a garbage collector.*

 ---